lukas-vlcek/FilePatternReplace/README.md

 ### How do I learn what it does?

 Configure logging!
-By default logging configuration can be found in `target\classes\log4j.properties`.
-You can either change this file or provide your own configuration file using `-Dlog4j.configuration` option.
+By default logging configuration can be found in `src/main/resources/log4j.properties`.
+You can either change this file and rebuild it (`mvm clean package`) or provide your own configuration file using `-Dlog4j.configuration` option on command line.

 For example: